Battle of Sattelberg

 The Battle of Sattelberg took place between 17 and 25 November 1943, during the Huon Peninsula campaign of the Second World War.
 Involving forces from Australia, the United States and Japan, the fighting centred on the Sattelberg mission station which was situated atop a hill about 900 m above sea level, approximately 8 km inland from Finschhafen, New Guinea.
-Following the Australian landing at Scarlet Beach, a large force of Japanese had retreated inland towards Sattelberg.
-Holding the high ground, the Japanese subsequently threatened the Australian lines of communication as they proceeded to advance south towards Finschhafen, and in order to neutralise this threat, the Australian 26th Brigade was tasked with capturing the mission.
-Over the course of 10 days they advanced west from Jivevaneng up the southern approaches to the mission, reducing the Japanese position with armour, artillery and air support, before the Japanese finally abandoned Sattelberg and withdrew north to Wareo, having suffered heavy casualties and running low on supplies.
+Following the Australian landing at Scarlet Beach a large force of Japanese had retreated inland towards Sattelberg.
+The Japanese, holding the high ground, subsequently threatened the Australian lines of communication as they advanced south towards Finschhafen.
+The Australian 26th Brigade was tasked with capturing the mission to neutralise this threat.
+Over the course of 10 days they advanced west from Jivevaneng up the southern approaches to the mission, reducing the Japanese position with armour, artillery, and air support.
+The Japanese finally abandoned Sattelberg and withdrew north to Wareo, having suffered heavy casualties and running low on supplies.